eeditiones/jinks-templates/README.md

 ## Use in XQuery

-The library exposes one main function, `tmpl:process`, which takes 4 arguments:
+The library exposes one main function, `tmpl:process`, which takes 3 arguments:

 1. the template to process as a string
 2. the context providing the information to be passed to templating expressions
-3. a boolean flag to indicate the mode: if true, output will be plain text, XML otherwise
-4. an optional resolver function to be used when looking up included files
+3. a configuration map with the following properties:
+   1. `plainText`: should be true for plain text processing (default is false)
+   2. `resolver`: the resolver function to use (see below)
+   3. `modules`: sequence of modules to import (see below)
+   4. `debug`: if true, `tmpl:process` returns a map with the result, ast and generated XQuery code (default is false)

+A simple example:

 ```xquery
 xquery version "3.1";